Nikki Haley announces 2024 presidential bid

 Haley is set to deliver a speech announcing her run during an event in Charleston, South Carolina, on Wednesday.

-In a social media post announcing her bid, Haley wrote that it's "time for a new generation."
+In a social media video announcing her bid, Haley said that it's "time for a new generation."

 She is the second Republican to jump into the race for her party's presidential nomination, joining former President Donald Trump.